Find Grad Schools

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-In 2016, there was an estimated number of 276,100 jobs in the United States for Coach or Scout.
+In the United States, there were 276,100 jobs for Coach or Scout in 2016.
 New jobs are being produced at a rate of 12.9% which is above the national average.
 The Bureau of Labor Statistics predicts 35,600 new jobs for Coach or Scout by 2026.
-The BLS estimates 42,100 yearly job openings in this field.
+There will be an estimated 42,100 positions for Coach or Scout per year.

 undefined